sciactive/nephele/packages/nephele-serve/README.md

-# Nephele Serve - File System Backed WebDAV Server
+# Nephele Serve - File System or S3 Backed WebDAV Server

-Run Nephele WebDAV server to serve files from a file system.
+Run Nephele WebDAV server to serve files from either a file system or an S3 compatible object store.

 # What is WebDAV